- Original / Generic tool comparison

 The IWS-02B is designed for “buckle” crimps (un-insulated wire joiners), but I found it does very nice crimps on pre-insulated contacts:

-When I cut open the contact crimped with the recommended tool, all of the wire strands fell out.
+When I cut open the contact crimped with the recommended tool, all of the conductor strands fell out.
 Hardly a termination I feel I could trust.

 You’ve got a type of connector which I haven’t listed here